newatoms/guides/be-a-managing-director/readme.md

 # How to be a Managing Director

-Great, so you’re the Managing Director of New Atoms, congratulations🎉!
+Great, so you’re the Managing Director of New Atoms.
+Congratulations🎉!

 Lets take apart what that means for a second, in reverse order: